sensu/sensu-docs/content/sensu-go/6.6/api/core/roles.md

 ### Example {#roles-post-example}

-In the following example, an HTTP POST request is submitted to the `/roles` API endpoint to create a role named `event-reader`.
+In the following example, an HTTP POST request is submitted to the `/roles` API endpoint to create a role named `event-reader`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X POST \